AviatrixSystems/Docs/Support/support_center_terraform.rst

 How do I debug Terraform issues?
 ----------------------------------------------------------------------

-If you run into issues with Terraform, please turn on debug logs by doing ``export TF_LOG=TRACE`` on your terminal and then running your terraform scripts again.
+If you run into issues with Terraform, please turn on debug logs by doing ``export TF_LOG=TRACE`` on your Terminal and then running your Terraform scripts again.
 Please share the output with our support team at support@aviatrix.com

 How can I launch a new Aviatrix Controller with Terraform?